howardlhw/Mousehunt/README.md

 ## Bristle Woods Rift

-In Bristle Woods Rift, user input is required for the following items.
+In Bristle Woods Rift, user input is required for the following actions.

 1. Toggling of Quantum Quarts
 2. Chance of Traps